cwittens/DispersiveShallowWater.jl/docs/src/callbacks.md

 ![analysis callback relaxation](analysis_callback_relaxation.png)

-The plot demonstrates that with the relaxation callback, the entropy is conserved to machine precision throughout the simulation, providing a fully discrete structure-preserving numerical scheme.

 ## Relaxation

-The relaxation method conserves nonlinear invariants up to machine precision in both the spatial and temporal discretization with minimal computational overhead.
+For a semidiscretization, which conserves a nonlinear invariant, the relaxation method conserves this nonlinear invariant up to machine precision also in the temporal discretization with minimal computational overhead.
 This can improve solution stability and accuracy, often reducing error growth over time from quadratic to linear.

 The following comparison shows error growth with and without the relaxation method using the above simulation setup.
 For the comparison, it is important that we use a high accuracy order of our spatial discretization and sufficiently fine grid resolution.
 Otherwise, spatial discretization errors will dominate the total error, making it difficult to observe the improvements that relaxation provides to the temporal error behavior.